| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 Following treatment, new pre-cancerous lesions are less likely

-However, sags, bulges and more severe wrinkles do not respond
+texture and color However, sags, bulges and more severe wrinkles do not respond

 well to chemical peels.
 They may require other kinds of cosmetic